2017 Toyota Camry

 The Special Edition bundles popular interior equipment into a handily-specced package.
 This includes Qi wireless accessory charging, a power til/slide moonroof, unique blue appointments, a smart key system and standard Entune Audio Plus with the "Connected Navigation Scout" app.

 Regardless of trim level, the Camry offers ten airbags: dual front, side, knee, seat-cushion and rear-side airbags, to be exact.
 ABS, traction and stability control systems are standard, as is a tire-pressure monitoring system.

 Electronic Brake-force Distribution, Brake Assist and seats designed to lessen the likelihood of whiplash round out the Camry's safety features.

 Optional safety features include a blind-spot warning system and rear cross traffic alert, which warns the driver of objects in the Camry's path during backup maneuvers.

-Before pulling the trigger on a Camry, those looking for a mid-size sedan should also consider the revamped Volkswagen Passat, which boasts a spacious interior and an optional diesel motor that returns over 40 mpg.
-The aging but athletic Nissan Altima is also worth a look, as is the sleek and value-laden Kia Optima.
+Before pulling the trigger on a Camry, those looking for a mid-size sedan should also consider the Volkswagen Passat.
+The capable Nissan Altima is also worth a look, as is the sleek and value-laden Kia Optima.